rfo909/CFT/doc/Doc.md

 ## Macros

-In addition to inline block expressions that are executed immediately, there is the option of creating "independent" block expressions, which are not executed immediately, but instead are considered expressions that return a value of type Macro.
+In addition to block expressions that are executed immediately, there is the option of creating "independent" block expressions, which are not executed immediately, but instead return an object of type Macro.

 A macro is like a regular function, except it is also a value, which means it can be stored